MadBomber/sqa-talib/docs/contributing.md

-# Contributing to SQA::TALib
+# Contributing to SQA::TAI

-Thank you for your interest in contributing to SQA::TALib!
+Thank you for your interest in contributing to SQA::TAI!
 This document provides guidelines for contributing to the project.

 ## Code of Conduct